troclaux/notes/golang.md

   - `http.Request` struct contains all the information about the incoming HTTP request
 - `mux.HandleFunc("/path", func())`: registers an anonymous handler function for the given path and responds to the request
 - `mux.Handle("/", http.FileServer(http.Dir(".")))`: serves files from the current directory for root url `"/"`

+##### handling endpoints

+> endpoints are the URLs that your API exposes

+- common operations:
+  - GET resource: retrieve a resource (uses resource ID)
+  - GET resources: retrieve a list of resources
+  - POST resource: create a new resource
+  - PUT resource: update an existing resource (uses resource ID)
+  - DELETE resource: delete an existing resource (uses resource ID)

 [example of server that serves files](./code/golang/example4/main.go)